slyval/guidelines/SAP Commerce/Commerce Conventions.md

 # SAP Commerce Guidelines

 ## Purpose
 The purpose of this document is to provide guidance in relation to the implementation of SAP Commerce Cloud.
-Th
+The benefit of these guidlines will be to provide a reference framework that allows for uniformity, ease of maintenance and adherence to best practices.

-This is a living document and will be updated from time to time.
-Ensure that you always reference this from the source to keep abreast of any updates.
+This document will be updated whenever there are new guid

 ## Solution